 - 2.5t up to 3.5t trailers and caravans must have two safety chains that can be welded or fixed to a chassis rail by an approved and rated hammerlock or similar device.

 - 3.5t to 7.2t safety chains must be Grade 80 and attached to the trailer and towbar using a high tensile 4140 pin.

-- One safety chain attachment point required on a trailer up to 2.5t – VSB1.
+- One safety chain attachment point is required on a trailer up to 2.5t –

-- Two Chains required on a trailer over 2.5t – VSB1.
+- Two Chains are required on a trailer over 2.5t –

 - Galvanised Chain is illegal over 3.5t.

-- The safety chains must be crossed under the tow bar receiver when attached to the tow bar.
+- Require to cross the chain under the tow bar receiver when linking to the tow bar.

-- Each chain must be sized such that the minimum breaking load exceeds the ATM.
+- The size of each chain must be such that the minimum breaking load exceeds the ATM.

-- Working load is stamped on the chain or shackle. – VsB1.
+- The working load is stamped on the chain or shackle. –

-- Breaking load is six-times working load. – WA CI119C.
+- The breaking load is the working load x 6. – WA CI119C.

-- Drawbar safety chain attachments should not come into contact with the road surface when the trailer is disconnected. – VSB1.
+- Drawbar safety chain attachments should not contact the road surface when the trailer is disconnected. –

-- Chains must be permanently attached to the trailer; shackles are not permitted for trailers over 3.5t.
+- Chains must permanently connect to the trailer, and we do not permit shackles for trailers over 3.5t.
 QLD AIS 12(a).

 - Rated Shackles approved as tow bar attachments over 3.5t, provided breaking load 1.5 times ATM – WA CI119C.

 - Rated Shackles are illegal to be used as attachments on trailers over 3.5t – WA CI119C.

 - Stainless Steel Shackles are not permitted – WA CI119C.

 - Safety chain attachment points of the trailer and tow vehicle must be as near as possible to the coupling.
 QLD AIS 12(a).